 Added vitamins and minerals

-Again, these aren’t essential in a drink we only have occasionally, but if you like the idea of a nutritive boost, then Ovaltine, Milo, Fagnks and Sustagen get another tick.
+Again, these aren’t essential in a drink we only have occasionally, but if you like the idea of a nutritive boost, then Akta Vite, Ovaltine, Milo varieties, Fagnks and Sustagen get another tick.

 Which one of these you decide to have in your pantry depends on what the rest of your diet looks like.
 If you rarely have any added sugars (and be realistic when you consider this) and you don’t have it often, then go for your favourite.
 None of these drinks are <em>healthy</em> but you can find one to fit into your diet in small amounts.
 Consider how often you are buying tins of powdered drinks.
 If it’s more than once a fortnight, you’ll need to focus on cutting down as well as choosing one with less sugar.

-We have a tin of Milo in our pantry.
-Our family enjoys the taste and I like that it is fortified and not the highest in sugar.
+We have a tin of regular Milo in our pantry.
+Our family enjoys the taste, we use it sparingly and don’t have it every day.
+I like that it is fortified and not the highest in sugar.
+I wish there was a lower sugar Milo that didn’t use stevia though (nothing wrong with stevia, I just really dislike the taste).
 I’d love to know which one you decide is the best for your family and if this information has changed your choice!

 If you’re now wondering what milk to mix up your chocolate powder with, you can’t beat good old cow’s milk for nutrition and price.
 If you prefer a plant milk, check out my comparison to make sure you’re choosing a healthy replacement.
 Many plant milks aren’t the healthy option they seem.